University Business Activity

 - The activity is conducted for the primary benefit of the campus community but with sensitivity to the total surrounding community.

-University departments and activities shall prepare and submit a Business Activity Synopsis to the assistant vice president for finance for each university business activity upon each of the following occurrences:
+University departments and activities shall prepare and submit a Business Activity Synopsis to the senior vice president for finance for each university business activity upon each of the following occurrences:

-- Upon receipt of this policy if a Business Activity Synopsis is not already on file in the office of the assistant vice president for finance
+- For an existing business activity, immediately if a Business Activity Synopsis is not already on file in the office of the assistant vice president for finance

 - When proposing a new business activity